 Breast reconstruction after partial or complete removal of breast(s) can be a very physically and emotionally rewarding procedure for many women.
 It offers the ability to not only create a new breast, but also can dramatically improve a woman’s self-image, self-confidence, and quality of life.

 Reconstruction of a breast can be accomplished through many different plastic surgery techniques.
 The best procedure for your breast reconstruction depends on your goals for reconstruction and your medical history.
-Overall, the results of breast reconstruction can be relatively natural in appearance and feel; however, a reconstructed breast will never look or feel exactly the same as the breast that was removed.
+Overall, the results of breast reconstruction can be relatively natural in appearance and feel; however, a reconstructed breast will never look or feel exactly as the previous breast.

 Breast reconstruction typically involves several procedures performed in multiple stages.
 It can begin at the same time as mastectomy or may be delayed until a patient has healed from mastectomy and recovered from any additional cancer treatments that may be necessary.
 Breast reconstruction is achieved through several reconstructive plastic surgery techniques following mastectomy including: